coreruleset/website/content/blog/2017-11-21-top-5-ways-crs-can-help-you-fight-owasp-top-10.md

 There is a [series of tutorials](https://www.netnea.com/cms/apache-tutorials/) that explain the use of the rule set in detail.
 Likewise, I teach [ModSecurity / Core Rule Set courses](https://www.feistyduck.com/training/modsecurity-training-course) several times a year.
 The next ones probably in February 2018, but I also do in-house courses [on request](mailto:folini@netnea.com).

-Finally, let me tell you a about a little known feature: If you are afraid ModSecurity or CRS could blow up your existing service, there is a neat little option that you can enable in the <tt>crs-setup.conf</tt>.
+Finally, let me tell you a about a little known feature: If you are afraid ModSecurity or CRS could blow up your existing service, there is a neat little option that you can enable in the `crs-setup.conf`.
 It's called the sampling size.
 It allows you to enable CRS only for let's say 1% of the requests on your service.
 That way you get minimal impact from potential problems, but enough alerts to get used to it.
 As you grow more confident you raise the sampling size step by step until you hit one hundred again.
 That is really useful.

 Thanks for reading.
 If you are interested in CRS, I suggest you follow the project on twitter at [@coreruleset](https://twitter.com/coreruleset) or you come here more often for future blog posts.

-{{< figure src="images/2017/08/christian-folini-2017-450x450.png" width="100px" caption="Christian Folini / [@ChrFolini](https://twitter.com/ChrFolini)" >}}